Dr. Scott Ulmer, M.D.

 What this data tells you about Dr. Ulmer

-Dr. Scott Ulmer is a hematology & oncology in San Antonio, TX, with 19 years in practice.
+Dr. Scott Ulmer is a hematology & oncology specialist in San Antonio, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Ulmer performed 96,527 Medicare services across 4,895 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Ulmer received a total of $29,750 from 49 pharmaceutical and/or device companies across 178 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.